 This White Paper was developed with the support from the American Health Information Management Association (AHIMA) - the not-for-profit membership-based healthcare association representing more than 101,000 health information management (HIM) and informatics professionals who work in more than 40 different types of entities related to our nation’s public health and healthcare industry.

+AHIMA is committed to advancing information governance in the healthcare industry to ensure the quality and integrity of all types of information necessary to safe, high quality, cost effective care and the improvement of the health of individuals and populations.
 This White Paper was developed as a part of a new globally-focused AHIMA initiative on Information Governance (IG) – an organization-wide framework for managing information throughout its lifecycle and supporting the organization’s strategy, operations, regulatory, legal, risk, and environmental requirements.
 This IG Initiative is a key component of AHIMA's overall strategy to develop guidelines, operating rules and standards for healthcare documentation practices.

 AHIMA formed a Task Force of HIM professionals – subject matter experts (SMEs) – to provide expertise for aligning HIM practices and capabilities of health information systems through health information technology (HIT) standards.
 Their work was facilitated by the AHIMA Standards Team.
 Table 1 presents the list of the Task Force members.